 In the front of the housing is the lens. this is a Biokor-S lens.
 This was made by Nitto.
 Nitto are not a well known company – at least not in the UK – but they are still an active optical company in Japan.
 According to Collections Appareils, the lens has six elements but with no mention of the arrangement of the elements.
 The focal length of the lens is 45 mm which is ‘normal‘ for 35 mm film cameras.
 The lens bezel states ‘F.C.’ which I am interpreting as ‘Fully Coated’.

 In a ring around the lens is the selenium sensor for the light meter.
 As it is a selenium sensor, no battery is required.
 This sensor is inside the filter thread so if a filter is fitted, the light meter automatically compensates for the light loss through the filter.
 Not quite TTL metering but getting close.

 On the base of the camera, in line with the lens, is a standard (1/4 inch UNC thread) tripod socket.
 Also on the base is the button enable film rewind.
-This is better than most cameras as there is no need to hold the button in once it is depressed which makes rewinding film much easier.
+This is better than with most cameras as there is no need to hold the button in once it is depressed which makes rewinding film much easier.